6 min read / 7 July 2023 / Laura Garvin Gomez

 How you choose the best wax for candles depends on what type of candle you want to make.

-Each type has its own unique qualities, with some being the best wax for scented candles, whilst others are more suited to containers or tealights.
+Each type has its own unique qualities, with some being the best wax for scented candles made with essential oils, whilst others are more suited to containers or tealights.

 With numerous types of candle wax available, selecting the best wax for your project comes down to these considerations:

-• Burn Time: Different waxes have varying burn times.
+- Burn Time: Different candle wax varieties have varying burn times.
 Natural waxes like soy tend to burn longer than paraffin wax, offering more value and extended enjoyment from each candle.

-• Scent Throw: The ability of a candle to release fragrance into the air, known as scent throw, varies by wax type.
+- Scent Throw: The ability of a candle to release fragrance into the air, such as essential oil aromas (known as scent throw), varies by wax type.
 Paraffin wax is often praised for its superior scent throw, but natural waxes have been catching up thanks to advancements in wax blends and fragrance technologies.

 If you love nothing more than putting together your own wax creations to enjoy at home or sell online, we evaluate the best wax for candle making so you can enjoy the best possible results.